Varothai/Varothai/README.md

 # 💫 About Me:
 💻 3rd year university student sharing about her journey and learnings in tech<br>
 📝 Currently studying Information Systems and Network Engineering at Chiangmai University<br>
- ✨ Passion about full stack development
+ ✨ Passion about software development

 ## 🌐 Socials: